shehinshaji/my-project/README.md

 ```
 mkdir /home/kubeadmin/manifest
 ```
-Then inside manifest copy and paste the attached deployment and service yaml files.
+Then inside "manifest" directory copy and paste the attached deployment and service yaml files.
+Note:- replace the container image name to your conatiner image name

 ## Let's build the jenkin job